 Briand

-Pieces signed Briand were produced by the Le Verrier foundry in Paris during the deco years – ie. the famous bird lady and hoop lady, and I now know that Briand was a pseudonym used by Marcel Bouraine who already used another pseudonym – Derenne.
+Pieces signed Briand were produced by the Le Verrier foundry in Paris during the deco years – ie. the famous bird lady and hoop lady (shown, right), and I now know that Briand was a pseudonym used by Marcel Bouraine who already used other pseudonyms – Derenne and Denis.

 Bruning, Max